Why This Recipe Works

 2/3 cup brown sugar

 Crush the allspice berries in a mortar and pestle or grind them in a spice grinder.
 You want coarse, large pieces and not a fine grind.

 Place crushed allspice in a sealable glass jar and pour rum on top.
 Seal the jar and shake well.
 Let this mixture steep for 4 days, shaking daily.
 On day 5, break up the cinnamon stick and add it to the mixture.

-After 12 days total steeping, strain out the solids through a fine-mesh strainer.
+After 12 days total steeping (see note), strain out the solids through a fine-mesh strainer.
 Then strain again through a coffee filter into your final bottle or jar.

 Heat water and sugar on medium until boiling, stirring to dissolve, about 5 minutes.
 Let the syrup cool, then add it to the strained allspice infusion.
-Shake and then let rest for a minimum of two days before using.
+Shake and then let rest for a minimum of two days before using (see note).